ximonsson/gameboy/README.md

 ### Known Issues

 * [x] *Solved* Timing: Seems like timing of the emulator is super off.
 I have no idea why though...
 I do think this is the reason for the games that are not working properly.
-* [ ] Behavior when LCD disabled: from what I understand the PPU should do nothing and stay in VBLANK mode (maybe).
+* [x] Behavior when LCD disabled: from what I understand the PPU should do nothing and stay in VBLANK mode (maybe).
 However a lot games are not working if the PPU is not ticking even while off.
 No idea what the error can be here.
 If I let the PPU tick even when it is disabled other games will crash.
-I sticking to keeping it off and try to find other solutions.
+I sticking to keeping it off and try to find other solutions. <span style="color:FF0000">Not sure this is solved but setting default values of LCDC at least gets a lot of games started.
+Some games still have some isses.</span>

 ### Blargg's Tests